Your doctor cannot be absolutely certain about what will happen to you following a diagnosis of an astrocytoma.

 Remember that prognosis is often an ongoing process and will be revised at different stages in your journey.
 You might receive a prognosis shortly after diagnosis based on the tumour type and current situation, but nobody can predict other factors - for example, how well you respond to treatment.

 Different people approach their prognosis in different ways.

-The figures listed below are given in 1, 2, 5 and 10 year intervals simply because doctors use these intervals for research/measuring purposes – they are not meant to represent how long a person will live past those intervals.
-For example, a patient who is a 5 year survivor might live as long as any other healthy person, depending on their circumstances.
+The survival rate listed below uses five and ten year intervals.
+We use these figures because they're some of the main intervals used by doctors for research or measuring purposes.
+It is not meant to represent how long someone will live past that period and a patient who survives past five years might live as long as any other healthy person, depending on their circumstances.

-It is important to remember that statistics and averages cannot tell you what will happen to you specifically.
-You can find a general overview of prognosis for astrocytoma below.
+It is important to remember that statistics and averages cannot tell you exactly what will happen to you.
+You can find a general overview of prognosis for ependymoma below.

-The average survival time after surgery is 6 - 8 years.
-More than 40% of people live more than 10 years.
+The average survival time after surgery is six to eight years.
+More than 40% of people live more than ten years.

 About 27% of people diagnosed with a high grade astrocytoma live for five years or more.

 Almost 90% of children survive for 5 years or more after surgery.